littleyu0820/Interview_Leetode/README.md

 	//We need to notice that map is searched by key not idnex so we can start from 1 which means line 1 };

-Read_Passage::Read_Passage(std::ifstream& input, const std::string search_word) //the details of the constructor {
+inline Read_Passage::Read_Passage(std::ifstream& input, const std::string search_word) //the details of the constructor {
 	std::string text = "";